HeritageLabs/Cluster/README.md

 # Cluster
-A Dapp for DAO creation and management on Aeternity
+A Dapp for DAO creation and management